-The bill amends the Forest and Watershed Restoration Act to enhance the eligibility criteria for funding from the Forest Land Protection Revolving Fund.
-It introduces new definitions, including "buffer," which refers to areas treated to reduce wildfire fuel and act as barriers between properties, and "wildland-urban interface," which describes zones where human development meets undeveloped wildland.
-The bill specifies that projects aimed at creating or maintaining these buffers in and around wildland-urban interfaces are now eligible for funding, alongside existing project types focused on forest and watershed restoration.
+The bill amends the Forest and Watershed Restoration Act to enhance the eligibility of projects for funding from the Forest Land Protection Revolving Fund.
+It introduces new definitions, including "buffer," which refers to areas treated to reduce wildfire fuel and act as barriers between properties, and "high-risk area," which denotes regions with a high probability of wildfire spread.
+The bill expands the definition of "project" to include initiatives that create or maintain buffers in and around wildland-urban interfaces, alongside existing projects aimed at forest and watershed restoration, water source protection, and wildfire risk reduction.

-Additionally, the bill outlines the criteria for project funding eligibility, emphasizing the importance of public benefit and alignment with state forest and watershed health plans.
-It highlights that projects targeting high-risk areas and those that create or maintain buffers in wildland-urban interfaces will be prioritized for funding.
-The amendments aim to improve wildfire management and watershed health while fostering economic development through the utilization of small-diameter trees and wood biomass.
+Additionally, the bill outlines the criteria for project funding eligibility, emphasizing the need for public benefit and alignment with state-approved plans.
+It specifies that projects targeting high-risk areas or those that create or maintain buffers in wildland-urban interfaces will be prioritized for funding.
+The amendments aim to improve forest health, reduce wildfire risks, and support economic development through the utilization of small-diameter trees and wood biomass, thereby fostering a comprehensive approach to forest and watershed management in New Mexico.

 Statutes affected: